© Crown copyright 2019

 c. those totalling not more than 4 years when either

 - the distance from your place of work prevents you living at home

 - your employer requires you to work away from home in order to do your job effectively

 You bought a house in 1984 and used it as your only or main residence.
-In 1985 your employer required you to work abroad and you didn’t come back to the house until 1990.
-You lived in the house again as your only or main residence until you sold it in 2017.
+In 1985 your employer required you to work abroad and you did not come back to the house until 1990.
+You lived in the house again as your only or main residence until you sold it in 2018.
 You’re entitled to full relief.

 If you live in accommodation that is job-related and you also own a dwelling house that you intend to occupy as your only or main residence, the dwelling house you intend to occupy is treated as actually being occupied by you as a residence during the period in which you intend to occupy it, even if you never actually live there.
 This means that you may nominate that residence as your only or main residence and get relief on the whole or a part of the gain.
 Please see the paragraph headed only or main residence above.
 If your intention to live in the dwelling house ends, then the dwelling house is no longer treated as your residence.

 Accommodation that’s job-related if it’s exempt from Income Tax for the reasons set out in Helpsheet 202 Living accommodation